-If more than one disk is not running the newest version of the firmware, the system prompts to update the firmware.
-The system issues the chfirmware command to update firmware as given in the following format:
+If more than one host-adapter is not running the newest version of the firmware, the system prompts to update the firmware.
+The system issues the mmchfirmware command to update firmware of the installed host-adapters.
+Consult the IBM Spectrum Scale RAID: Administration guide for the mmchfirmware command format.